NASA Found a “Spider Web” on Mars, and it Might Be Hiding Clues to Alien Life

 Honestly, space has been throwing curveballs at us for decades.
 Remember when scientists discovered that the Moon is literally rusting because of oxygen leaking from Earth?
 I wrote about that here, and it’s still one of the wildest space facts I’ve ever read.

 Or more recently, when Japan announced a breakthrough in solar panels designed to beam energy from space?
-(That’s another must-read if you missed it—check it out here.)
+(That’s another must-read if you missed it, check it out here.)

 Space is constantly reminding us that we don’t have it all figured out, and every new discovery adds another puzzle piece to the picture.

-How Do We Even Spot These Features?
+How Do We Even Spot These Things?

 NASA’s ability to photograph these tiny formations from orbit is pretty mind-blowing.
 Thanks to the HiRISE camera aboard the Mars Reconnaissance Orbiter, we’re getting insanely detailed close-ups of Mars’ surface, down to objects the size of a desk.